matthew-e-brown/chat-app/README.md

 opted to keep them all in a single directory and simply tag the points at which they were handed in.
 That way, I don't run into a situation where I have `assignment1` with almost exactly the same files as `assignment2`.

+The "RFCs" for each of the versions of the assignment will however be kept, so as to emulate the sort of backwards compatibility found in real RFCs.
+Because of this, rather than adopting SEMVER, each RFC simply completely obsoletes the previous one&mdash;no matter how small the change.

 Documentation is very important to the professor, and this README will actually be handed in alongside the code at every due date.
 As such, it *may* have some